-• Each project funding application must be submitted using the Community Preservation Plan "Project Application Form."
+Each project funding application must be submitted using the Community Preservation Plan "Project Application Form."
 Additional pages should be added as necessary.

-Project funding applications, nine (9) printed copies and one (1) digital copy must be received by Noon on Friday, November 13, 2020 to be considered at the 2020 Annual Town Meeting.
+Six (6) printed copies and one (1) digital copy of project funding applications must be received by Noon on Friday, September 30, 2022 to be considered at the 2023 Annual Town Meeting for FY24.
 Submit applications to: